MicrosoftDocs/memdocs/memdocs/intune/enrollment/chrome-enterprise-connector-configure.md

    > Sync time varies and depends on the number of Chrome OS devices you have in the Google Admin console.

 ## Monitor connection status
-Go to **Chrome Enterprise (preview)** in the Microsoft Endpoint Manager admin center to check the overall health of your connection and details about the ongoing and completed syncs.
+Go to **Chrome Enterprise (preview)** in the Microsoft Endpoint Manager admin center to check the overall health of your connection, and get details about the ongoing and completed syncs.
 Chrome OS devices should appear shortly after the initial connection.
 Devices will continue to sync periodically and receive updates.

 Available details include:

 * **Status**: **Syncing** is shown when devices are still being synced.
 The status changes to **Active** when syncing is complete.
-* **Last check-in**: Shows the last time Microsoft Intune synced with Google Admin to bring over new devices or update device details and device actions.
+* **Last check-in**: Shows the last time new devices, device details, or remote actions were synced between Microsoft Intune and the Google Admin console.
 * **Chrome devices synced**: Shows the number of Chrome OS devices synced with Intune.
 * **Connected account**: Shows the Google Admin account that's connected to Microsoft Intune.